 Materials of Trade are exempted from a portion of the 49 CFR.
 There are limitations on quantity and type of material that can be included in this exemption.
-(See Section 5, Associated Documents for all restrictions and requirements for Materials of Trade.)
-Materials of Trade should only be carried on a State-owned motor vehicle in direct support of university-related business.
+(See appendix A for all restrictions and requirements for Materials of Trade.)
+Materials of Trade should only be carried on a State-owned motor vehicle in direct support of University-related business.